 Stop by and fill a cup with the flavor and toppings of your choice.
 Then relax and enjoy it on the shop’s elevated back porch that offers stunning views of Cypress Creek.

 14000 Ranch Road 12, Unit A – Website

 Wimberley Day Trip Honorable Mentions

 - Blue Hole Regional Park – Dive into the cool, emerald waters reaching 20-foot depths, or sit along the bank under a cypress tree at this 126-acre park.
 This lush watering hole has been a hot spot for visitors since it was made public in 1920.
-In fact, every summer it draws quite the crowd, so arrive early to ensure admittance, as the park has a strict capacity policy.
+In fact, every summer it draws quite the crowd, so reservations are required as of 2018 (for swimming only).

 - Jacob’s Well – If you’re planning your trip to Wimberley in advance, make a reservation to swim at this fully submerged cave.
 Jacob’s Well is a natural spring sourced by the Trinity Aquifer, reaching depths of 140 feet.
 Its icy, 68-degree waters are sure to cool you down, even on scorching days.

 - Odie’s Place – Named after the legendary old-timer who once shot a deer from his living room because it was eating his garden, Odie’s Place is an up-and-coming food truck destination.
 Currently, Odie’s is home to Dripping Wings, Gringas Grub Shak, and Wimberley Shave Ice.
 Future plans for this food truck park include a pavilion with seating and live music.

 - Ino’z Brew & Chew – If a casual atmosphere is what you’re looking for, then stop at this bar and grill overlooking Cypress Creek.
 Enjoy American fare and specialty drinks inside or on the Ino’z spacious deck that features live music Thursday through Saturday evenings.